guillaumeVilar/ansible-kubernetes-vagrant/README.md

 A local Kubernetes deployment using Vagrant and Ansible playbooks.
 This is based on the  `Ansible for DevOps` book by Jeff Geerling.

-The goal is create 3 Kubernetes ready Debian VMs (1 master and 2 nodes), in order to be able to run Kubernetes tests or labs locally.
+The goal is to create 3 Kubernetes ready Debian VMs (1 master and 2 nodes), in order to be able to run Kubernetes tests or labs locally.

 After the Vagrant provisioning and ansible provisioning finish we will have 3 VMs: